Research Horizons

 Next Steps

 As a result of the success of the study, Cincinnati Children’s is now offering this training to teens with ADHD.
-The five-session program will cost $250.
+The five-session program costs $500.
 Those interested in participating can call 513-636-8107 or visit the website to see if they or their teen qualify.

 “Our ultimate goal is to make this training available to all teen drivers with ADHD,” said Epstein.
 “The hope is to reduce teen driving injuries and fatalities and to provide parents with added comfort about their teen driver’s safety.”